Xeptix/framework/README.md

 # features
-Allows you to very easily create your very own cross-script custom properties, methods, and events for all instances
+Allows you to very easily create your very own cross-script custom properties, methods, and events for all instances.
+You can even script your own instances!

 Extends the Roblox API tenfold

 # adds many new services for the following

+Matchmaking

-Global Leaderboards
+Global Leaderboards W/ Realtime Online Management

-Player Data Handling
+Player Data Handling W/ Realtime Online Management

+Player Banning W/ Realtime Online Management

+Storing Data of any type/size  W/ Realtime Online Management

 DevProduct Handling